NetApp/FSx-ONTAP-monitoring/Monitoring/Grafana/Monitor-FSxN-with-Harvest-on-EKS/README.md

 * Each FSxN cluster will have its own Harvest poller in the EKS cluster.
 * Collecting metrics about your FSxNs and adding existing Grafana dashboards for better visualization.

-Here are some sample Grafana dashboards that you can use to visualize the metrics collected by Harvest:
+Here are some screenshots of a couple of the dashboards that are included to visualize the metrics collected by Harvest and YACE.
 ![Screenshot 1](images/grafana-dashboard-01.png)

 ![Screenshot 2](images/grafana-dashboard-02.png)